 Located on Wadmalaw Island, the Charleston Tea Plantation sits on 127 acres of land and produces nine different flavors of green and black tea from the 320 varieties of the Camellia Sinensis tea plant that grow on the grounds.
 Another interesting fact: Charleston Tea is the only brand of tea in the world that is made exclusively with 100% of leaves grown in the United States.

 The plantation is open to the public for tours.
 It also has a cute little gift shop where you can also sample all of the tea flavors in both hot and iced form.
 You can visit the plantation grounds and gift shop for free.
-If you would like to take a trolley tour, where you can learn even more about the tea growing and making process, the cost is $14 per person and $6 for children 12 and under.
-I really enjoyed the educational tour, but I think a child would become bored very quickly.
+If you would like to take a trolley tour, where you can learn even more about the tea growing and making process, the cost is $14 per person.
+I actually really enjoyed the educational tour, believe it or not.

 Do: Sample all of the tea flavors available and remember to have your picture take with Waddy the Frog!

-Don’t: Pay $6 to take your children on the trolley tour.
+Don’t: Pay $6 to take children on the trolley tour.
 The tour was very educational and geared towards adults.
-I feel like children would get bored very quickly.
-If you do want to take the tour with your children, bring some activities for them during the ride.
+Children can, and will, disrupt the tour and make it a slog for everyone else.

 Sunset at Shem Creek Park